Pinpoint tests of suspension

 No

-- Make sure the front wheels are pointing straight ahead.
+- Make sure the front wheels are facing straight ahead.

-• Is the steering wheel centered and are the wheel alignments within specification?
+• Is the steering wheel centered and are the wheel alignments within specifications?

 Yes